pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

 ***************
 Acknowledgement
 ***************
-We would like to thank Ashok Emani (Intel), Jiong Gong (Intel) for their immense guidance and support, and thorough feedback and reviews throughout many steps of this blog.
-We would also like to thank Hamid Shojanazeri (Meta), and Li Ning (AWS) for their helpful feedback in code review and the blog.
+We would like to thank Ashok Emani (Intel) and Jiong Gong (Intel) for their immense guidance and support, and thorough feedback and reviews throughout many steps of this blog.
+We would also like to thank Hamid Shojanazeri (Meta) and Li Ning (AWS) for their helpful feedback in code review and the blog.